christianotieno/catalogue-of-statistics/README.md

 ## User journey

 ![app-gif](./src/assets/img/readme-docs/app.gif)

-## 1. Getting Started: Additional description of the project and its features

 This project's configuration is as simple as possible; build, deploy, and interact with, all with yarn.